Azure/get-proxy-settings/Readme.md

 [![Build Status](https://travis-ci.org/Azure/get-proxy-settings.svg?branch=master)](https://travis-ci.org/Azure/get-proxy-settings)
 [![npm version](https://badge.fury.io/js/get-proxy-settings.svg)](https://badge.fury.io/js/get-proxy-settings)

-This library will read the system proxy setttings and return.
+This library support
+- Reading proxy settings from the `HTTP_PROXY` or `HTTPS_PROXY` environment variables
+- Reading proxy settings from the `HTTP_PROXY` or `HTTPS_PROXY` node configuration
-It will first try to read from the environment variable `HTTP_PROXY` and `HTTPS_PROXY` On windows it will then look at the internet settings in the registry.
+- Retrieveing the settings from the the ioternet settings on windows in the registry
+- Validating the connection and asking for credentials if needed

 ## Install